spiritedtechie/spiritedtechie.com/collections/_posts/2022-10-19-proper-helfy-without-calorie-counting.md

 <a href="/assets/images/gen/blog/healthcheck-october-2022.jpg" data-lightbox="image-1" data-title="October 2022 Results"><img width="100%" src="/assets/images/gen/blog/healthcheck-october-2022.jpg"/></a>

 ## Digging Deeper & Finding Actions
-Now that the priority dimensions are identified, the next step is to dig deeper to find out what the problems are more clearly.
+Now that the priority dimensions are identified, the next step was to dig deeper to find out what the problems were more clearly.

-People in the team can volunteer to run facilitated sessions around each target dimension - gathering problem statements, brainstorming ideas and building agreement in the team on actions to take.
+People in the team volunteer to run facilitated sessions around each target dimension - gathering problem statements, brainstorming ideas and building agreement on actions to take.

 The key question to ask is: